Guidelines for IUBMB Congresses

 - Constantly updated versions should be made available on the Web.
 The website represents the major source of information about the Congress and every attempt should be made to provide the complete scientific program at least nine months prior to the Congress.

 - The organizers will supply the Chair of the Committee on Congresses and Focused Meetings with a full report of the Congress within three months of the end of the Congress (see form below).
 This report should include financial matters and recommendations for the benefit of future Congress organizers.
+Additionally, the organizers must send out a questionnaire to all participants at the end of the meeting provided by the Secretariat.

 Choice of lecturers, particularly for plenary lectures, is governed by their excellence and didactic skill.
 It should take into consideration the need for coverage of different areas of biochemistry, wide geographical distribution and reasonable representation of female and junior scientists.